 Michelle Christensen is a sociologist and designer, exploring the spaces in between these realms.
 Her research interests include trans- and postdisciplinarity, the politics of design and the democratic potentials of free and open technologies.

-Currently, she co-heads the research group ‘Design, Diversity and New Commons’ at the UdK Berlin / Weizenbaum Institute, as well as teaching as a visiting professor for Open Science / Critical Culture at the Technische Universität Berlin in the context of the Einstein Center Digital Future.
-Within this collaboration, her research, teaching and experimental design practice focuses on feminist/queer, decolonial and postantropocentric approaches to design.
-From 2014-2024 she was a board member of the German Society for Design Theory and Research (DGTF), since 2015 she is a member of the Board of International Research in Design (BIRD) at Birkhäuser, and in 2023 she joined the board of directors of the Einstein Center Digital Future (ECDF).
+Currently she co-heads the research group Design, Diversity and New Commons at the UdK Berlin in the framework Weizenbaum Institute, and since 2019 she teaches as a visiting professor for Open Science & Critical Culture at the Technische Universität Berlin and the Einstein Center Digital Future.
+Her research, teaching and experimental design practice focuses on feminist/queer, decolonial and postanthropocentric approaches to design.
+From 2014-2024 she was a board member of the German Society for Design Theory and Research (DGTF) and since 2015 she is a member of the Board of International Research in Design (BIRD) at Birkhäuser.
+Since 2024 she is a Principal Investigator in the Object Space Agency project at the Cluster of Excellence Matters of Activity (Humboldt University of Berlin) and in 2023 she joined the board of directors of the Einstein Center Digital Future (ECDF) in Berlin.